Your practical guide to self drive exploring the Maasai Mara

 - How to drive to the Mara

-- Go for bush camping in the Mara
+- Bush camping in the Mara

-- Practical tips & Tricks
+- Practical travel tips & tricks

 The beauty of the Maasai Mara

-Think Africa, and landscapes like the Maasai Mara are the first thing that come to mind.
-The Maasai Mara National Reserve will surely be in your Top 3 as a highlight of your trip.
+Think of Africa, and landscapes like the Maasai Mara are the first thing that come to mind.
+The Maasai Mara National Reserve will definitely be in your Top 3 as a highlight of your trip.
 Its landscape has a beauty that is unmatched: fields and fields of waving grass turning from yellow to green depending on the season.
 Full of rivers and other water sources, the wildlife is prolific, even off-season.
 The season starts with the start of the great migration, when millions of wildebeests, zebras and gazelles cross the border from the Serengeti to the Maasai Mara in search of fresh water, usually around June/July/August.
 The hooved crowd is followed by predators, such as lions, cheetahs, leopards and hyenas.
 But, even without the migration, these impressive animals are roaming the plains.

 Best time to visit the Maasai Mara